 The Non-Executive Directors are paid remuneration based on their contribution and current trends.
-The Board of Directors of the Company on the recommendation of the Non-Executive Directors.
+The Board of Directors of the Company on the recommendation of the Nomination and Remuneration Committee decides the remuneration of the Non-Executive Directors.

 The remuneration paid to the Non-executive Directors by way of sitting fees is capped at Rs.
 15,000 per meeting (i.e. Board Meeting and Committee Meetings).
 The details of sitting fees paid to the Non-executive Directors are as follows: